Abdullah-Ansari/Articles/README.md

 ### To run the tests:
 1. Open Xcode.
 2. Select Product > Test or use the shortcut Command + U.

+## Code Coverage
+To check code coverage in Xcode, please follow these steps:

+View Code Coverage Reports
+* After running your tests, open the Report Navigator by pressing Command + 9 or selecting it from the View menu (View > Navigators > Report Navigator).
+* Select the most recent test run.
+* Click on the Coverage tab to view detailed coverage information.

+Analyze Coverage Data
+* In the Coverage report, you will see a list of files along with their coverage percentages.
+* You can click on any file to see which lines of code were executed during testing, indicated by colored markers:
+   1. Green: Lines that were executed.
+   2. Red: Lines that were not executed.

 ## Contributing
 Contributions are welcome!
 Please follow these steps: